blessinvarkey/asd-screening-ml/README.md

 The project implements Logistic Regression.
 PS: There might be an update on the classification models with an updated dataset.

+## How to use
+View the [Adult Autism](https://github.com/blessinvarkey/ASD-Screening/blob/main/Adult_dataset/autism-screening-project.ipynb) file to see the implementation of Logistic Regression on the Adult dataset.
+[Follow UCI3.py](https://github.com/blessinvarkey/ASD-Screening/blob/main/asd-UCI3.py) file for the updates.

 ## Output
 Logistic Regression Accuracy